2018 High School National Championship Tournament Logistics Information

 NAQT will pay a $20 cash “Early Buzzer Bonus” for every buzzer system dropped off between 1:00 and 5:00 p.m.
 Friday at the Imperial Ballroom Registration Desk.
-A team can thus get a total of $40 for each of its buzzers ($20 discount and $20 Early Buzzer Bonus) by listing it/them and dropping it/them off between 1:00 and 5:00 p.m. on Friday.
-The bonus will be paid immediately, in cash, to whomever drops the buzzer off.
+A team can thus get a total of $40 for each of its buzzers ($20 registration discount and $20 cash Early Buzzer Bonus) by listing it/them and dropping it/them off between 1:00 and 5:00 p.m. on Friday.
+The bonus will be paid immediately to whomever drops the buzzer off.
 Early Buzzer Bonus payments will stop at 5:00 p.m. sharp.

 NAQT will begin returning team buzzer systems at 7:00 p.m. on Sunday (and not before, except in emergencies).
 As mentioned above, this might make it impractical for teams planning to leave as soon as they are eliminated to receive buzzer-system discounts (as their systems will not have been returned at that point).
-Teams should plan on picking up their systems prior to 10:00 p.m. on Sunday.
-If a team is unable to do that, it should make prior arrangements with NAQT for the disposition of the system.
+Buzzer return will stay open until 9:30 p.m. on Sunday night.
+If a team is unable to pick up its buzzer prior to that, it should make prior arrangements with NAQT for the disposition of the system.
 Buzzer systems will be returned from the Imperial Ballroom Registration Desk.

 Teams attending both the HSNCT and the SSNCT will receive a $100 discount on their HSNCT entrance fee.